Project Socks

 Why Socks Matter More Than You Think for the Homeless

 When most people think about donating clothes, they think of jackets, shirts, or shoes.
-Socks for our homeless neighbors are usually an afterthought of something small, inexpensive, and easy to overlook.
+Socks for our homeless neighbors can be an afterthought something small, inexpensive, and easy to overlook.

 The Reality on the Ground

-In just over 6 months, through Project Socks, I’ve helped distribute over 5,000 pairs of new socks to shelters and community organizations across Greater Boston.
-Almost every partner says the same thing: they never have enough.
+In just over 7 months, since starting Project Socks, I’ve distributed over 5,100 pairs of new socks to shelters and community organizations across Greater Boston.
+Almost every community partner says the same thing: they never have enough.

 Unlike other clothing items, socks wear out quickly.
 They absorb sweat, face constant friction, and are difficult to keep clean without consistent access to laundry.